 A wide variety of popular 3rd party plugins are fully supported–MailChimp, Yoast, NinjaForms–all that good stuff.

 Martfury is flat, clean and leaves out many of the useless gimmicks and clutter common to contemporary themes, resulting in excellent UX: it’s speedy, mobile-ready, and a breeze to navigate and use, giving potential customers and users site a few more reasons to come back again next time.

 Like several other themes on our list, marketplace functionality is sold separately and provided by the EDD Marketplace bundle.
 We think Martfury is worth serious consideration if only for the effectiveness and understated elegance of its sleek, simple design.
 Additional templates are also included for building team pages, pricing tables, testimonial sections, and portfolios.

 Wow!
 It’s a theme not found on the ThemeForest marketplace!
 Walleto was designed by up-and-coming WordPress designer SiteMile.
 Both physical products and digital, downloadable products are supported.

-Unlike the other themes, we’ve looked at for, Walleto uses neither WooCommerce or EDD for its multi-vendor eCommerce features and the developer has instead implemented their own solution.
+Unlike the other themes, we’ve looked at, Wallet uses neither WooCommerce or EDD for its multi-vendor eCommerce features and the developer has instead implemented their own solution.

 Users can create their own shops, track purchases and orders, and interact with other marketplace users by way of a built-in private messages systems.
 This e-Wallet functionality is supported, and the site can be monetized in several ways: charge for subscriptions, or choose a commission-based model, earning a percentage of every sale.

-All these multivendor themes are very flexible to create multivendor marketplace website.
+All these multivendor themes are very flexible to create a multivendor marketplace website.
 I hope that this article helped you a lot in order to find the perfect multi-vendor eCommerce theme for your website.
 So, which one is your’s favorite?
-For any query feel free to comment below.
+For any queries feel free to comment below.
 Thanks for reading.